software-mansion/react-native-gesture-handler/README.md

 yarn install
 ```

-If you are running on ios, run `pod install` in the ios folder

 Run `yarn start` to start the metro bundler

 Run `yarn android` or `yarn ios` (depending on which platform you want to run the example app on).

-You will need to have an Android or iOS device or emulator connected as well as `react-native-cli` package installed globally.
+You will need to have an Android or iOS device or emulator connected.

 ## React Native Support